Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Problem Formulation

-\begin{remark} For notation simplicity, we write that the collected data contains one execution from each task.
-In practice one may collect and stack multiple executions of each task. \end{remark}
+\begin{remark} \textit{Remark:} For notational simplicity, we write that the collected data set contains one execution from each task.
+However, in practice one may collect multiple executions of each task $\mathcal{T}^i$.
+In this case, the executions can simply be stacked, and the procedure proposed in this paper can proceed as described. \end{remark}

 If feasibility were the only goal, one approach would be to use a robust, conservative controller.
 However, we would also like to solve the new task well.
 Thus, in addition to satisfying the new environment constraints, the execution should try to minimize a desired objective function $J({\bf{x}}^{n+1}, {\bf{u}}^{n+1})$.
 We do not explicitly take into account a cost function $J$ in this paper.
 Instead, we assume that the stored executions from previous tasks $\mathcal{T}^i$ were collected using control policies that aimed to minimize the same cost function $J({\bf{x}}^{i}, {\bf{u}}^i)$.
 Thus the desired objective function $J$ is implicitly associated with the stored data.
+If this assumption does not hold, the method proposed in this paper will still provide a feasible trajectory.
 An approach which explicitly computes and compares the costs of different trajectories for when this assumption does not hold is presented in \cite{vallon2019task}.